-Maxima: Full symbolic computer algebra system.
+- Maxima: Full symbolic computer algebra system.
 Comes with wxMaxima, which is an easy-to-use graphical interface.

 - Git: Git quickly took over the open source world, and with good reason.
 It is a distributed VCS, so maybe it isn't the best solution for every situation, but it works very well.
 A big bonus is you get all the Unix command line tools along with the install.

-Python: A great general purpose programming language
+- Python: A great general purpose programming language

 Additional Python Packages